**Accepting forms for the Creative Writing Course on 12-16 January, 2022. Early-bird offer on both Online & Physical expires 21 Decm 2021. **

 Where: Your home. (or wherever you have a PC and good connectivity).

-We only accept ten applicants on a first-come first-served basis.
+We only accept a total of ten applicants in one workshop (Online &/ Himalayan) on a first-come first-served basis.
 To apply, please click the blue button below and fill out the application.
 If accepted, you can pay the fees to secure your spot.

 Participants saying nice things